-Saint James Characteristics
+Saint James the Less Characteristics

-Characteristics of Saint James the Less or James the Younger made us believe he was one of the later disciples called by Jesus.
+The characteristics of Saint James the Less or James the Younger made us believe he was one of the later disciples called by Jesus.

 St. James the Less, the author of the first Catholic Epistle, was the son of Alphaeus of Cleophas.